comp-cogneuro-lang/EARShot_N/README.md

 ## Differences from Earlier version

-* Before RNN, Convoultion 1D can be added.
+* Before RNN, Convoultion 1D as prenet can be added.
 * Some arg parser parameters are moved to 'Hyper_Paremeters.py' file.
 * Add pattern generator.
 Thus, the pattern parameters are changable.
 * Improved pattern generator and analyzer to enable large data learning and analysis in low memory environments